narojkumar99/ShopPlains/README.md

 # Introduction
 ShopPlains is an overseas online shopping app targeted at customers outside U.S.
-• Clearly classified items by their brands and categories
+• Clearly classified items by their brands and categorie
 • Enabled detailed images viewing and sizes & prices checking • Developed user signup and login with LeanCloud service
 • Product information was collected from online using Python